 The Elephant and his handlers won't:

 - Trample on your conversations - the Ele and his handlers may need to pop in from time to time, but this is your space to talk about what's on your mind.
-Private messages stay private, unless an elefriend tells us that they're worried
+Private messages stay private, unless the handlers are concerned about an Ele, or something had been reported directly to them.
+At this point our handlers may need to read private messages in order to investigate the situation further.

 - Pass on your details or use your information for anything else unless we have your permission.
 We may contact the emergency services if you tell us that you're unsafe, and give us enough details to locate you